BASTAcode/BASTA/docs/running.rst

 the user to correctly interpret the results of any fit done with the code.

 The input to the code is given using an ``.xml`` file containing all the relevant information to perform the fit.
-A python routine to produce these ``.xml`` files in a semi-automatic way is included in the code repository and can be found in ``${BASTADIR}/examples/create_inputfile.py``.
-The basic procedure to run BASTA is reduced to the following steps.
+A Python routine to produce such ``.xml`` files in a semi-automatic way is included in the code repository and can be found in ``${BASTADIR}/examples/create_inputfile.py``.
+This is meant as a basic version just to check that the code is running.
+It also serves as a template with all options documented.
+For examples of 'real' fits, have a look at the examples sections in this tutorial (:ref:`examples`).

+The basic procedure to run BASTA can be  reduced to the following steps:

     * **Create the input file**

-    The following commands will create a file named ``input-example.xml`` in the directory ``${BASTADIR}/examples/``.
+    The following commands will create a file named ``input_myfit.xml`` in the directory ``${BASTADIR}/examples/``.
-    The user can modify the name of the file and output directory at will in the :py:meth:`create_inputfile.define_input` routine of the example ``create_inputfile.py`` file provided with the code.

     .. code-block:: bash